gwilku/jscan-docs/general/comunity_videos.rst

         <p><strong><a href="https://www.youtube.com/watch?v=0Rh1-u8OQGk" target="_blank">OBD JScan - Intro</a></strong><br/>
         Language: English<br/>
         Author: JScan<br/>
         An earlier introductory video that briefly demonstrates connecting to a Jeep and scanning for trouble codes.
-It provides a quick look at JScan’s interface and basic functions (read/clear codes, live data) to orient new users to the app.</p>
+It provides a quick look at JScan's interface and basic functions (read/clear codes, live data) to orient new users to the app.</p>
     </div>
     <div style="clear: both;"></div>